18kimn/imf_loans/content/text/raw/proposal.md

 Since its founding in 1944, the International Monetary Fund (IMF) has amassed a total of 705 billion Special Drawing Rights in spending capacity, or about \$1 trillion.
-As opposed to the World Bank's extensive general lending system, IMF loans have played a pivotal role specifically during times of crisis.
-The relatively small Washington-based organization (of only \~2,300 staff members) with no subsidiary organizations is able to move the global economy through these loans, millions of people at a time.
+This spending capacity is deployed as loans during times of crisis, compared to the World Bank's extensive general lending system.
+Through these loans, relatively small Washington-based organization (of only \~2,300 staff members) with no subsidiary organizations is able to move the global economy, millions of people at a time.
 Its focus on low-to-middle-income countries during crises means that the most vulnerable of the global population are affected by its work.

 The IMF's loans are not without caveats.
 Under the stated purpose of ensuring loan repayment and financial stability, or "conditionality," the IMF requires